-Approval of an Intergovernmental Agreement (IGA) with State of Oregon acting by and through its Department of Administrative Services (DAS) for Vaccine Equity and Incentives
+Approval of an Intergovernmental Agreement (IGA) with State of Oregon acting by and through its Department of Administrative Services (DAS)

-The Otate of One new is greating for the discussed at this Associate at Purpose/Outcom The State of Oregon is providing funding under this Agreement, es for Vaccine Equity and Incentives.
+Purpose/Outcom The State of Oregon is providing funding under this Agreement, es for Vaccine Equity and Incentives.
 Dollar Amount The contract maximum is \$2,238,888.68 and Fiscal Impact Funding Source This is funded by the State of Oregon.
 No County General Funds are involved.
-Duration March 1, 2020 through December 31, 2021 Previous Board No previous board action Action Strategic Plan 1.
-Improved Community Safety and Health Alignment 2.
+Duration March 1, 2020 through December 31, 2021 Previous Board No previous board action Action Strategic Plan Improved Community Safety and Health Alignment 2.
 Ensure safe, healthy and secure communities.
 Counsel Review County counsel has reviewed and approved this document on June 01, 2021 AN Procurement 1.
-Was the item processed through Procurement? yes $\Box$ no $\blacksquare$ Review 2.
+Was the item processed through Procurement? yes □ no ☑ Review 2.
 This is an IGA.
 Contact Person Daniel Nibouar, Interim Disaster Management Director 503-650-3381 or Philip Mason-Joyner - 503-742-5456 Contract No. 10153